For formated printable version download here »

 - On permanent loan, Special Olympics, San Diego 1994 -present

-A twenty-four-piece exhibition and book (published by San Diego State University Press) with poet Fran Adler depicting the crisis of thousands of pregnant poor women shut out from prenatal care.
-National tour has included:
+A twenty-four-piece exhibition and book published by San Diego State University Press, with poet Fran Adler depicting the crisis of pregnant poor women shut out from prenatal care.
+National tour:

 - On permanent loan, Natividad Women’s Health Clinic, Salinas, CA. 1995 - present